Economic geography: Agriculture and the climate

 Climate too plays a very important role in determining the pace of economic development.
 The results also indicated that the level of productivity in agriculturally dominated regions was higher where the weather was moderate.
 For instance, the Mediterranean environment creates employment in the Southern Europe through the promotion of the sale of olive oil and wines.
 On the other hand, in desert region, creativity in matters concerning the use of water as a resource is well hammered when there is no innovation in the use of water.

 Historical background

 Historically, geography has influenced whether some parts of the world are indeed capable of supporting civilization at any one point in time.
 Colonial powers during the period of exploration were able to take advantages of the geographical opportunities, while the initial farm based communities were found to be developed in the Fertile Crescent.
 Sea channels connected continents for the primary aim of the acquisition of resources in the Atlantic Slave trade.

 Contemporary consequences

-Geographical barriers continue to impact the economic outcomes in the present situation.
-Maritime trade benefits countries that are bordering the ocean.

-But the cost of transport is comparatively higher in the land locked countries.
-Despite what technology has made geography do to us, it is possible to weigh in on the future course that our future economic plans are to take through gaining an understanding of geography’s far reaching implications.
+Geographical barriers continue to impact the economic outcomes in the contemporary era.
+Maritime trade benefits countries that are bordering the ocean.But the cost of transport is comparatively higher in the landlocked countries.
+Despite the influence technology has exerted on geographic constraints, it is possible to weigh in on the future course that our future economic plans are to take through gaining an understanding of geography’s far-reaching implications.